Raynos/peer-connection-network/README.md

 connect({
     uri: "//signalchannel.co/sock"
     , namespace: "unique name for app"
-}, function (peers, pool) {
+}, function (peers, network) {
-    // You are given a peers and pool object. peers is a
+    // You are given a peers and network object. peers is a
     // distributed list of all peers connected to your signal
     // channel server on your namespace.

-    // pool is a peer connection pooling abstraction giving you
+    // network is a peer connection networking abstraction giving you
     // a dead simple API for connecting to peers and listening
     // on incoming requests from peers